frconor-ebook/meditations/_posts/2025-05-30-mother-of-the-church.md

 We can be filled with confidence that we have the Queen of Apostles around us, who will also teach us in the various situations where we are, to become zealous preachers of the Word, to give good witness after the heart of Christ and after the heart of Mary.

 One of the great things which the saints teach us, St. Josemaría included, is to have a great love for the Church.
-When we love Our Lady, when we love her Church---the Church is also our Mother---we don\'t let anyone speak badly about the Church.
+When we love Our Lady, we love her Church---the Church is also our Mother---we don\'t let anyone speak badly about the Church.

 We are the Church.
 If ever we see or hear somebody speaking bad about the Church on the television, on the radio, in a newspaper, it\'s very good we react.
 We stand up to defend Our Mother the Church.
 We feel bad that Our Mother might be treated badly.